C47D/Nokia5110_Component/README.md

-"# Nokia5110 Component for PSoC"
+# Nokia5110 Component for PSoC